Matera and the Cinema

 Cast: Nino Manfredi, Gino Cervi, Gastone Moschin, Rosalia Maggio, Salvo Randone, Michèle Mercier

-It is a fun Italian comedy with great actors.
-The film is set in the 1930s, during the fascist twenty-year period.
-The subject is inspired by the comedy “The Inspector General” by Nikolaj Gogol in 1836.
-This is a fierce and funny criticism of the gentle man.
+It is an italian comedy movie with great italian actors.
+It’s set in the 1930s, during the fascist period.
+The subject is inspired by the comedy named ‘The Government Inspector’ by Nikolaj Gogol.
+It is a fierce and amusing criticism of the mean man.

 Anni Ruggenti